-Depending on the length of your labour will depend on the amount of time it takes your baby to adapt to their life outside.
+Depending on the length of your labour, it will depend on the amount of time it takes your baby to adapt to their life outside.
 Generally you’ll find that for the first day or two that they’re recovering from their birth and will sleep, feed and be fairly settled.
-Once they’ve recovered from birth you may find that they become more unsettled, wanting to be constantly cuddled or be feeding.
+Once they’ve recovered from birth you may find that they become more unsettled, wanting to be constantly cuddled or feeding.
 They’ll be ravenous after the birth and be waiting for the two or three days when your milk comes in.
 It’s important when your baby does cry that you offer a feed, regardless of when they last fed.

 Your Pain – Caesarean Wound or Perineum

 You will have some level of pain following birth, and this is different for everyone.
 You can take paracetamol and ibuprofen whilst breastfeeding and you can buy this from your chemist before birth (just ask your midwife, GP or pharmacist if it’s suitable for you personally).
 Take pain relief regularly, and gradually reduce the amount you’re taking when you feel able.
-The mistake many women make is to avoid pain relief altogether leaving them tired, makes moving difficult and recovery slower..
+The mistake many women make is to avoid pain relief altogether leaving them tired, making moving difficult and recovery slower.

 Hormone Crash – ‘Baby Blues’

 During pregnancy you have many different hormones helping to keep your pregnancy healthy and to help you to give birth.
 Once your baby is born these hormones drop to your pre-pregnancy levels, however some women notice this change more than others.
 It’s called the ‘baby blues’ and usually starts a few days after birth and can leave you anxious, tearful and overwhelmed.
 It’s very common and usually only lasts a few days.
 If you find that you’re still feeling the affects of this after three weeks, speak to your midwife, health visitor or GP.